tringa (a white-rumped water bird) flavipes (from flavus, yellow, and pes, foot)

 Barrington, Illinois — Crabtree Nature Center

-I don’t remember why I wasn’t roofing this day.
-I think I probably went home when a thunderstorm went through.
-The storm also chased everyone away from Crabtree, and I had the place to myself.
+I arrived at Crabtree shortly after a storm chased everyone away, and I had the place to myself.
 It was one of those steamy, sticky days that make moving miserable.

 Shortly after I arrived, I spotted the Lesser Yellowlegs.
 It was feeding near a Killdeer in a flooded area in the grassy field along Sulky Pond.
 I didn’t know what it was, and as I had come straight from work, I didn’t have a field guide.
 I walked off the trail (violating the regulations) to within 30 feet of the bird and sat down with my back against a large oak tree.
 I watched it for 20 minutes and wrote down a complete description in a notebook.
 The bird waded around in the puddle and in the nearby grass.
 When it wasn’t walking, it bobbed up and down.